node-modules/clet/README.md

 ### expect(fn)

-Validate with a custom function, using assert method `ctx.assert`.
+Validate with a custom function.

 ```js
 it('should support expect()', async () => {